wavemotion-dave/StellaDS/README.md

 only later ported to a PAL system for our European friends.
 Some game makers did a good job (Imagic).
 Some did an OK job (Atari).
 And some did not do well (Activision).
-That means that some games just don't run at the right speed for the PAL market - since Activision did not optiize for PAL, the games run 17% slower due to the frame rate difference.
+That means that some games just don't run at the right speed for the PAL market - since Activision did not optimize for PAL, the games run 17% slower due to the frame rate difference.
 To make matters worse, the main benefit of PAL is that the programmer has more scanlines to work with but the DS only has 192 pixel rows... so with PAL we must compress the image and